 Research Methods is a science course which focuses on applying inquiry-based instruction to laboratory science.
 Topics include quantitative and qualitative research, statistics, mathematical modeling of scientific results, and laboratory methods.
 This class is taken by science students only.

 Functions and Modeling is a mathematics course designed to address the unique needs of future teachers of mathematics.
 In this course, students engage in explorations and lab activities designed to strengthen and expand their knowledge of the topics found in secondary mathematics.
 Students collect data and explore a variety of situations that can be modeled using linear, exponential, polynomial, and trigonometric functions.
 This class is taken by math students only.

-Project-Based Instruction is the final course in the sequence of three College of Education courses.
 PBI synthesizes the major principles and themes of the UCCSTeach program—integration of math and science content; infusion of technology, analysis, modeling, assessment and contextualization of content; immersion in intensive field based experiences; and a focus on designing equitable learning environments.
 When students complete PBI, they are fully prepared for Apprentice Teaching.

 Reading in the Content Areas is a course that shows students how to effectively integrate reading and writing into their secondary math and science instruction.
 This course focuses on using reading and writing as tools to strengthen students’ understanding of critical concepts in their content area, and it helps prepare students to integrate literacy skills that are the focus of many schools and school districts.